Naren-Karthik/sf_metamanage/README.md

 Be it as a company using Salesforce or as a Salesforce project manager or developer or admin, you would have come across this scenario quite a few times.

 This python based tool is built to address that and even more in future as new features are rolled out.
-This tool is a built using Salesforce Metadata API & Force.com migration tool and this is completely free and open sourced under MIT license.
+This tool is built using Salesforce Metadata API & Force.com migration tool and this is completely free and open sourced under MIT license.

 ***With this tool you can***